alcpereira/CLO3D-PDF-Export-Cleaning/README.md

 - Windows: C:\Program Files\Adobe\Adobe Illustrator XXX\Presets\yy_YY\Scripts
 - Mac: /Applications/Adobe Illustrator XXX/Presets/yy_YY/Scripts

-Note: The folder path depends on your version of Illustrator and its language
+Note: The folder path depends on your version of Illustrator (XXX in the path above) and its language (yy_YY and also "Scripts")

 ## Add Shortcut
 1. Open Actions window in Illustrator: Window > Actions